 Federal Bar Foundation and The When There Are Nine Scholarship Project (formed by a group of women who served together as Assistant United States Attorneys in the Southern District of New York).

 The When There Are Nine (WTAN) scholarship was inspired by a commitment to honor the legacy of the late Justice Ruth Bader Ginsburg.
 The WTAN scholarship seeks to advance equity and diversity within the legal profession by expanding career opportunities for women attorneys and supporting those attorneys in their legal educations and careers.

 Some application deadlines have not yet been announced.
 In those cases, the dates posted are based on the scholarship provider’s most recent information.
 Please confirm each deadline via the provider’s website.

-Must be enrolled (or accepted with intent to enroll) in an ABA-accredited J.D. program with a graduation date of 2022 to 2025.
+Must intend to enroll or currently be enrolled in an ABA-accredited J.D. program with a graduation date of 2024 - 2027

-Demonstrated financial need and illustrated commitment to academic achievement.
+Exhibit financial need and a strong record of academic achievement.

 Those attending law school in or around New York City and those who aspire to practice in New York are encouraged to apply, and will benefit most from the mentorship and local events that will be largely based in New York City.